All Episodes

 I don't know.

-I think we've seen an interesting development over this weekend in a special election up in upstate New York in a congressional district, the Republican candidate withdrew because of the uh strong third-party movement behind a very right-wing conservative, and uh certainly Mr. Limbaugh and others were behind that.
+I think we've seen an interesting development over this weekend in a special election up in upstate New York in a congressional district.

 Stop the tape.

-So I'll uh now I handpicked Hoffman, and now I'm giving Hoffman his marching orders.
+So now I hand-picked Hoffman, and now I'm giving Hoffman his marching orders.

-I'm just an entertainer, but I also forced Skazafava out of the race.
+I'm just an entertainer, but I also forced Scaza Faba out of the race.

-I, L. Rushbow, I was playing golf yesterday when Scuzafava, I didn't know it till I wait a minute, was it uh it was Saturday.
+I, El Rushbo, I was playing golf yesterday when Scazafaba, I didn't know it till I, wait a minute, was it was Saturday.

-Whenever I got home and I everybody's calling me wanting a comment.
+Whenever I got home and everybody's calling me wanting a comment, the political wanted a comment.

-The political wanted a comment, I sent a comment over to Catherine Lopez at National Review on the.
+I sent a comment over to Catherine Lopez at National Review online.

-When I got home from golf floor Saturday afternoon, I didn't no, I don't take the cell phone on a golf course.
+When I got home from golf course Saturday afternoon, I didn't, oh no, I don't take the cell phone on a golf course.

 Who was it that told us that?